jjbeto/jjbeto.github.io/content/blog/2019/11/30/developing_this_blog_with_hugo_part_1/index.md

         └── second.md      // <- https://example.com/quote/second/
 ```

-So I decided to try to bring some sense to this `chaos` using simple pattern: on `posts` folder I'm going to organize the posts using the date structure `year/month/day` and put all related data to that post in this folder, if I want to add multiple posts in the same day I can also controll it using `post-path/index.md` pattern.
+So I decided to try to bring some sense to this `chaos` using simple pattern: on `posts` folder I'm going to organize the posts using the date structure `year/month/day` and put all related data to that post in this folder, if I want to add multiple posts in the same day I can also control it using `post-path/index.md` pattern.
 I'm also going to rename folder `posts` to `blog` (in my sense it is more meaningful, also url-wise).
 So the blog content will be organized like that:

 ```
 .